Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

+We find that, once screening within the random-phase approximation is taken into account, the interaction increases with momentum, naturally favoring a sign-changing superconducting order parameter~\cite{shavit2025quantum}.
+Solving the linearized Bardeen--Cooper--Schrieffer gap equation, we identify the leading pairing instability~[Fig.~\ref{fig:M4_PairingSymmetry}(d)] as an sign-changing extended $s$-wave state in the $A_1$ irreducible representation, consistent with the symmetry and overall structure of the gap function obtained from our exact diagonalization calculations.

-\paragraph{Field Theory for Continuous Transition at $d_{c,2}$.} Our ED calculations reveal a direct continuous transition from the non-Abelian fractional quantum spin Hall insulator to an $s$-wave superconductor, where topology and symmetry change simultaneously.
+\paragraph{Field Theory for Continuous Transition at $d_{c,2}$.} Our exact diagonalization calculations reveal a direct continuous transition from the non-Abelian fractional spin Hall insulator to an $s$-wave superconductor, where topological order and symmetry, i.e., charge conservation symmetry, change simultaneously.
+Here, by topological order we refer to the underlying anyon topological data~\cite{wen2015theory,kitaev2006anyons,wen2017colloquium,lan2016theory,lan2017classification,barkeshli2019symmetry,cho2023classification}.
+In this sense, the superconducting phase corresponds to a trivial fermionic topological order~\cite{wen2017colloquium,lan2016theory,hansson2004superconductors}, whereas the fractional spin Hall insulator realizes the $\mathrm{Pf} \times \overline{\mathrm{Pf}}$ topological order.
 Such a transition, lying beyond the traditional Landau–Ginzburg framework of symmetry breaking, warrants further theoretical explanation.
-We provide a field theoretic description of this continuous transition from the fractional quantum spin Hall insulator to the superconductor, building on the $\mathrm{U}(2)_{2, -4} \times \mathrm{U}(1)_8$ Chern-Simons theory of the Pfaffian state~\cite{fradkin1998chern-simons,seiberg2016gapped,PhysRevB.97.165124,PhysRevResearch.2.043242}.
+We provide a field theoretic description of this continuous transition from the non-Abelian fractional spin Hall insulator to the superconductor, building on the $\mathrm{U}(2)_{2, -4} \times \mathrm{U}(1)_8$ Chern-Simons theory of the Pfaffian state~\cite{fradkin1998chern,seiberg2016gapped,lian2018theory,hsin2020effective}.

-Because the fractional spin Hall insulator in our model is adiabatically connected to the limit $d \to +\infty$, where the two half-filled valleys decouple and each supports a Pfaffian state~\cite{PhysRevLett.133.166503}, the resulting topological order of the fractional spin Hall insulator is $\mathrm{Pf} \times \overline{\mathrm{Pf}}$, with $\overline{\mathrm{Pf}}$ denoting the time-reversal conjugate of the Pfaffian order.
+Because the fractional spin Hall insulator in our model is adiabatically connected to the limit $d \to +\infty$, where the two half-filled valleys decouple and each supports a Pfaffian state~\cite{reddy2024non}, the resulting topological order of the fractional spin Hall insulator is $\mathrm{Pf} \times \overline{\mathrm{Pf}}$, with $\overline{\mathrm{Pf}}$ denoting the time-reversal conjugate of the Pfaffian order.
 Its field theoretic description is